 Matchbox is The Engine Room’s flagship support program, designed with transparency and accountability initiatives in mind.
 We provide support to partners in three main categories: (1) data, (2) technology, and (3) overall strategy.
 Our most powerful projects combine all three, with our partners tackling topics ranging from digitising politicians’ expenses, improving municipal compliance with access to information laws, monitoring petroleum exploration license sales, and many others explained in more detail below.
 Matchbox is operational in Latin America, Southern Africa, and the Balkans region.
 Read more about the pilot phase of the program in this report.
-If you are interested in learning more, drop Julia a line.
+If you are interested in learning more, drop Paola a line.

 The Mexican advocacy organization will work on a project that seeks to improve the management of natural resources, specifically fisheries, while increasing transparency in the sector.
 Their project “Pescando Datos” (“Fishing for Data”) seeks to combat corruption in Mexican fisheries by empowering fishermen and women to succeed in the system, by informing them about how the system works, and by ensuring that their rights are protected and respected.